Look up free King County public records on anyone right away using the tools provided in this resource.

 Olympia, WA 98504-2633

-In Person Requests— Name based and fingerprint based checks can be requested in person by printing a convictions criminal history form or submitting a full set of prints.
+In-Person Requests— Name-based and fingerprint-based checks can be requested in person by printing a conviction criminal history form or submitting a full set of prints.
 Payment is made through check, credit/debit (Visa, American Express & MasterCard) and cashier’s check.

 Washington State Patrol